thanpolas/degenking/README.md

 ```

 What has been done above is to set the configuration key named `getProvider` and
-give it a value of a callback function.
+give it a value of a **callback function**.
 This function will be invoked by the
 library and it expects to receive an object with two keys:

 -   `name` **{string}** An arbitrary name (label) of the RPC.
 -   `provider` **{Object}** [An ethers.js instance of a provider][ethers-provider].

+> ℹ️ The callback function can be a Promise returning function.

 ### Other Configuration Options